brandontrabucco/design-bench/README.md

 pip install -e git+git://github.com/brandontrabucco/design-bench.git#egg=design_bench
 ```

+Note the first import of `design_bench` may be slow as it will download all necessary data files.

 ## Usage

 Every task inherits from the `design_bench.task.Task` class.
 This class provides access to attributes `task.x` and `task.y` that correspond to designs and labels as numpy arrays, respectively.
 In addition, every task implements a `task.score(x)` function that provides an (approximate) oracle predictor for `task.y`.